huwarr/BALLS/README.md

 Afterwards, your score gets recounted (if needed), your cursor get set at the default position, and one randomly-colored ball appears on random free cell.
 If accidentally "the line" gets complete, reset happens again.

-4. Game ends in to conditions.
+4. Game ends in two conditions.

 First: you clear the board - YOU WIN